-In this article from Nikan West gilsonite company we want to talk about Mud loss control of drilling fluids with fiber-based material and how it works to solve this problem.
+In this article from Nikan West gilsonite site we want to talk about Mud loss control of drilling fluids with fiber-based material and how it works to solve this problem.
 If you want to know everything about drilling mud, read our other article.

 Why Mud loss control of drilling fluids is important?